 Find out more information about banks’ Indigenous Reconciliation action plans:

 The banking industry has worked with the Federal Government on an agreement to provide fee-free ATM transactions for bank customers in selected very remote Indigenous communities.

 The participating banks include: ANZ, BankSA, Bank of Melbourne, Bankwest, Bendigo and Adelaide Bank Limited, BOQ, Citibank, Commonwealth Bank, HSBC, ING, ME Bank, NAB, St. George, Suncorp and Westpac.

 There are 85 ATMs identified as meeting the eligibility criteria which are operated by the participating independent ATM deployers.
 A full list of these ATMs is available here.
-For more information visit the Commonwealth Treasury website.

 The ABA has partnered with the Australian Securities and Investments Commission (ASIC) to produce a booklet “Dealing with Book Up: Key Facts”, which provides helpful information about book up practices to assist community workers ensure Indigenous Australians are not vulnerable to store owners and others taking their money.

 Book up lets you buy food or other items you need from the shop and pay for them later.
 When you buy something with book up, you usually have to give the store owner your bank card.

 For more information about book up, go to ASIC’s MoneySmart website.